-- The duration of the risk - The nature and severity of the potential harm - The likelihood that the potential harm will occur - The length of time before the potential harm would occur [24 CFR 5.2005 (e)].

-Even when a victim poses an actual and imminent threat, however, HUD regulations authorize a PHA to terminate the victim's assistance "only when there are no other actions that could be taken to reduce or eliminate the threat" [24 CFR 5.2005(d)(3)].
+- The duration of the risk - The nature and severity of the potential harm - The likelihood that the potential harm will occur - The length of time before the potential harm would occur [24 CFR 5.2005(e)] In order to demonstrate an actual and imminent threat, the CCHA must have objective evidence of words, gestures, actions, or other indicators.
+Even when a victim poses an actual and imminent threat, however, HUD regulations authorize a CCHA to terminate the victim's assistance "only when there are no other actions that could be taken to reduce or eliminate the threat" [24 CFR 5.2005(d)(3)].

-In determining whether a program participant who is a victim of domestic violence, dating violence, or stalking is an actual and imminent threat to other tenants or those employed at or providing service to a property, the CCHA will consider the following, and any other relevant, factors:
+In determining whether a program participant who is a victim of domestic violence, dating violence, sexual assault or stalking is an actual and imminent threat to other tenants or those employed at or providing service to a property, the CCHA will consider the following, and any other relevant, factors:

-Whether the threat is toward an employee or tenant other than the victim of domestic violence, dating violence, or stalking

-Whether the threat is a physical danger beyond a speculative threat

-Whether the threat is likely to happen within a short period of time

-Whether the threat to other tenants or employees can be eliminated in some other way, such as by helping the victim relocate to a confidential location
+Whether the threat is toward an employee or tenant other than the victim of domestic violence, dating violence, sexual assault or stalking Whether the threat is a physical danger beyond a speculative threat Whether the threat is likely to happen within an immediate time frame Whether the threat to other tenants or employees can be eliminated in some other way, such as by helping the victim relocate to a confidential location or seeking a legal remedy to prevent the perpetrator from acting on the threat

-If the tenant wishes to contest the CCHA's determination that he or she is an actual and imminent threat to other tenants or employees, the tenant may do so as part of the informal hearing.
+If the participant wishes to contest the CCHA's determination that he or she is an actual and imminent threat to other tenants or employees, the participant may do so as part of the informal hearing.